How to Check Ball Joints for Wear

 Other signs that the ball joints in your car are worn out

-Usually ball joints are hidden in the car and it is quite difficult to know if they are worn out by looking at them.
+Usually, ball joints are hidden in the car, and it is quite difficult to know if they are worn out by looking at them.
 However, some signs in our vehicle will let us know that there is some kind of problem with the ball joints.
-Below we're going to explain some of the most common ways of verifying that the ball joints in your car might be worn out.
+Below, we're going to explain some of the most common ways of verifying that the ball joints in your car might be worn out.

 Listen to the suspension sound